 Summary of changes to Google’s Terms of Service

-This summary will help you understand the key updates we made to our Terms of Service.
-We hope this page is helpful, but we urge you to read the Terms in full.
+This summary will help you understand the key updates that we made to our Terms of Service.
+We hope that this page is helpful, but we urge you to read the terms in full.

 Your relationship with Google